vulcangz/fs-blog/README.md

 Thanks to the dev.to clone repository on GitHub for giving me the courage to try it.

 > **Note:** Please note that this is only an experimental demo system.
-The backend is basically stable, and the backend is still iterating...
+The backend is basically stable, and the frontend is still iterating...

-The code was written for [this article](https://www.worldlink.com.cn/post/build-a-devto-style-multi-user-blog-with-fastschema-nextjs-nextauth-v5-and-chakra-ui.html).
+The code was written for this articles : [(1)](https://www.worldlink.com.cn/post/build-a-devto-style-multi-user-blog-with-fastschema-nextjs-nextauth-v5-and-chakra-ui.html), [(2)](https://www.worldlink.com.cn/post/build-a-devto-style-multi-user-blog-with-fastschema-nextjs-nextauth-v5-and-chakra-ui-2-design%20and%20realization).

 ## Tech Stack: